SIP Calculator

 - Working professionals: Planning long-term wealth

-- Parents: Estimating savings for child’s education
+- Parents: Estimating savings for a child’s education

 - Retirees: Checking potential retirement corpus